jenpennen/git-basics/git-intro.md

 > git add file1 file2 file3
 ```

-You can also add all files modified using the following:
+You can stage all changes at once using:

 ```
 > git add .